z-s-kusz/mira-game/src/lore/automation.md

 "What do you mean that's what fixes it?"

 "You didn't think we send cleanup crews to fix things in 2 seconds did you?
-All clicking Report does is log the anomoly and I suppose, sign your acknowlgement of the glitch in the Matrix."
+All clicking Report does is log the anomaly and I suppose, sign your acknowlgement of the glitch in the Matrix."